crashoverride777/swifty-ads/README.md

 This helper should also correctly preload Interstitial Ads and RewardVideo ads automatically so that they are always ready to be shown instantly when requested.

-# Set up DEBUG flag

-This will reduce the hassle of having to manually change the google ad ids when testing or when releasing.
-This step is important as google ads will otherwise not work automatically.
-This is a good idea in general for other things such as hiding print statements such as in this project.

-Click on Targets (left project sideBar, at the top) -> BuildSettings.
-Than underneath buildSettings next to the search bar on the left there should be buttons called Basic, All, Combined and Level.
-Click on All and than you should be able to scroll down in buildSettings and find the section called SwiftCompiler-CustomFlags.
-Click on other flags and than debug and add a custom flag named -D DEBUG

-(see the sample project or http://stackoverflow.com/questions/26913799/ios-swift-xcode-6-remove-println-for-release-version)

-Note:

-If you will use AppLovin for tvOS you will have to do these steps for your tvOS target as well

 # Pre-setup (iOS)

 - Step 1: Sign up for a Google AdMob account and create your real adUnitIDs for your app, one for each type of ad you will use (Banner, Interstitial, Reward Ads).